neubig/latticelm-v2/README.md

 TODOs that need to be fixed before things are usable:

-* Change epsilon transitions to Phi transitions for efficiency
 * Implement hierarchical LM that performs word segmentation
 * Fix compile path for openfst
-* Fix PylmFST to do dynamic compiling
+* Currently not performing interpolation for existing ngrams

 TODOs that would be nice to fix: